 Web site: http://www.indstate.edu/chem_phys/

-The highlight of the Chemistry and Physics Programs is the opportunity to work closely with faculty in modern laboratory facilities.
+A highlight of the Chemistry and Physics programs is the opportunity to work closely with faculty in modern laboratory facilities.
 This practical research experience is essential preparation for professional and advanced academic work.
-The faculty currently pursue research in a number of fields, including biochemistry, bioinformatics, environmental chemistry, cosmochemistry, medicinal chemistry, inorganic chemistry, computational chemistry, laser optics, nonlinear dynamics, condensed matter phsyics, and nanotechnology.
+The faculty currently pursue research in a number of fields, including biochemistry, bioinformatics, environmental chemistry, cosmochemistry, medicinal chemistry, inorganic chemistry, computational chemistry, laser optics, nonlinear dynamics, condensed matter physics, and nanotechnology.
 Students are offered the “best of both worlds,” hands-on experience with instrumentation that is found at major research universities and the close interactions with faculty that characterizes smaller liberal arts colleges.
 The department supports an undergraduate research program that typically engages about 15 students each summer.
 As part of their research experience, students have the opportunity to present their results at local, regional, and national meetings.

 The department has a Student Affiliates chapter of the American Chemical Society.
 The Student Affiliates conduct both professional and social activities for students having an interest in chemistry.
 Students interested in physics can become members of the Society of Physics Students, and those who meet the requirements may be inducted into Sigma Pi Sigma, the physics honor society.